Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 When to apply for Medicare

-That said, it often pays to enroll in Medicare Part A on time even if you have health coverage already.
-It won’t cost you anything, and this way, Medicare can serve as your secondary insurance and potentially pick up the tab for anything your primary insurance (in this case, your work health plan) doesn’t cover.
+That said, it often pays to enroll in Medicare Part A when you’re eligible, even if you have health coverage from an employer with 20 or more employees.
+It won’t cost you anything (as long as you or your spouse have paid Medicare taxes via employment for at least 10 years), and this way, Medicare can serve as your secondary insurance and potentially pick up the tab for anything your primary insurance — your employer’s health plan — doesn’t cover.

 The only exception is if you’re contributing to a health savings account and wish to continue doing so.
-Medicare enrollees are not allowed to contribute to an HSA, even if they continue to have coverage under an employer’s HSA-qualified high-deductible health plan.
+Medicare enrollees — including those who only enroll in Part A — are not allowed to contribute to an HSA, even if they continue to have coverage under an employer’s HSA-qualified high-deductible health plan.3

 Your Medicare special enrollment period

-If your employer has at least 20 employees and you’re still working and covered under that plan when you turn 65, you can delay your enrollment in Medicare (specifically in Medicare Part B, which allows you to avoid the Part B premium while you’re covered under your employer’s plan).
+If you’re still working and covered under your employer’s health plan when you turn 65, you can delay your enrollment in Medicare (specifically in Medicare Part B, which allows you to avoid the Part B premium while you’re covered under your employer’s plan).
 In that case, you’ll get an eight-month special enrollment period to sign up for Medicare if and when you leave your job or your employer stops offering coverage.
-It will start the month after you separate from your employer, or the month after your group health coverage ends – whichever happens sooner.
+It will start the month after you separate from your employer, or the month after your group health coverage ends – whichever happens sooner.1

 Sign up during those eight months, and you won’t have to worry about premium surcharges for being late.
-And the eight-month special enrollment period is also available if you’re delaying Part B enrollment because you’re covered under your spouse’s employer-sponsored plan, assuming their employer has at least 20 employees.
+And the eight-month special enrollment period is also available if you’re delaying Part B enrollment because your spouse is continuing to work and you’re covered under your spouse’s employer-sponsored plan.

 Run the numbers